helena-spawn/grass-demo/readme.md

     };
     const mySketch = new P5(sketch);

-Then conceptually I introduce two objects: the grass object that will be able to draw and animate itself and the grassfactory object that is capable of creating grass objects based on the mouse click coordinates.
+Then conceptually I introduce two objects:
+- <b>the grass object</b> that will be able to draw itself and be animated
+- and <b>the grassfactory object</b> that is capable of creating grass objects based on the mouse click coordinates.

-In the main.ts file I used a backing field of type Array<Grass> to store the created grass objects and the grassFactory is instantiated with the some information about the drawing area and the total screen height.
+In the <code>main.ts</code> file I use a backing field of type Array<Grass> to store the created grass objects and the grassFactory is instantiated with the some information about the drawing area and the total screen height.

     import Grass from './grass';
     import GrassFactory from './grassFactory';